vdclab/vdclab-wiki/patric.md

 ## Notes from User
 - This platform is updated every 3 months with the new genomes from NCBI so quite up to date.
-- Great Genome annoation tool from Fasta files to integrated genome in PAtric in a few hours.
+- Great genome annoation tool from Fasta files to integrated genome in Patric in a few hours.
-- Genome amd Feature groups are a great tool to keep track of data you need for your projects
+- Genome amd feature groups are a great tool to keep track of data you need for your projects.
-- Many useful tools such as trees, proteome comparisons and pathway comoarisons.
+- Many useful tools such as trees, proteome comparisons and pathway comparisons.
 - Extensive tutorials and help are available through the Help tab.
 {.is-info}
 ## Citations